Basic Campaign Statistics

 - and even to benchmark performance against industry averages.

-This Statistics Overview page is useful for comparing and contrasting the success campaigns.
+This Statistics Overview page is useful for comparing and contrasting the successful campaigns.
 This can help you to improve your future campaigns.
 However, the statistics should not be taken too literally.

 You can discuss this chapter here.